 But content marketing is not a curriculum.
 There's no structured learning path, no assessment, no certification, and no progression framework.
 Reading articles about OCTA is different from systematically building the skill to interpret en face imaging in clinic.
 Eyes On Eyecare's free model also means there's limited incentive to invest in deep, proprietary content.

-SlabED is a paid platform because deep clinical education requires sustained investment.
-Monthly case studies sourced from Topcon clinical access, HIPAA-compliant peer review infrastructure, and a structured curriculum with real assessments — none of that is compatible with an ad-supported free model.
+SlabED is free and structured.
+Monthly case studies sourced from Topcon clinical access, HIPAA-compliant peer review infrastructure, and a structured curriculum with real assessments — all included at no cost.

 NECO offers rigorous academic content.
 It was built for residency training, not private practice workflows.